 Client: Halcrow-Hyder Joint Venture (HHJV) for Highways England

-The Lower Thames Crossing is a proposed new road crossing connecting Kent and Essex, planned to relieve congestion at the existing Dartford Crossing, improve the resilience of the road network and unlock economic growth for the region and the country.
-Following a major public consultation held earlier this year, the Government is expected to make a decision on the preferred route later in 2016.
+The Lower Thames Crossing (LTC) is a proposed new road crossing connecting Kent and Essex, designed to relieve congestion at the existing Dartford Crossing, improve the resilience of the road network and unlock economic growth for the region.

 Stakeholder engagement and consultation

-CJ Associates provided, and project managed a dedicated team of stakeholder engagement, communications and consultation specialists have worked closely with our client and key stakeholders on this major infrastructure scheme, including:
+CJ Associates provided, and project managed a dedicated team of stakeholder engagement, communications, and consultation specialists.
+We have worked closely with our client and stakeholders on this major infrastructure scheme since June 2014, including:

-- Developing a comprehensive stakeholder engagement and consultation programme with technical and strategic stakeholders across the project including political, industry, local government, Highways England and broader community interests.
+- Developing an intensive and comprehensive stakeholder engagement and consultation programme with technical and strategic stakeholders across the project including political, industry, local government, Highways England and broader community interests.

-- Planning and delivery of the the major public consultation on route options held between January and March 2016, resulting in 47,000 responses – the largest ever public consultation for a UK road project.
+- Planning and delivery of a major public consultation on route options held between January and March 2016, resulting in 47,000 responses – the largest ever public consultation for a UK road project.

-- Providing expert stakeholder engagement advice and assistance throughout the options assessment and consultation phase of the project since 2014.
-The team was recently awarded the next phase of work beginning in 2016 until planned completion of the project in 2025.
+- Providing expert stakeholder engagement advice and assistance throughout the options development and consultation phase of the project and supporting the delivery of the preferred route announcement.

-Our close knit team of stakeholder specialists have worked together during the early scheme definition and consultation stages of this and other complex infrastructure projects and provide a seamless, integrated, well informed stakeholder engagement service for our clients.
+Our close knit team of stakeholder specialists have worked together during the early scheme definition and consultation stages of this and other complex infrastructure projects and provide a seamless, integrated, well-informed stakeholder engagement service for our clients.
 This is a core element of project functionality, integrated with all key workstreams, and is vital to planning, obtaining consents, and the successful delivery of the major infrastructure schemes.